 - The player claiming the walkover should report a ‘Win’

 - The score should be recorded as ‘Walkover’

 Note: Walkovers are not typically considered to be judgemental irrespective of mitigating circumstances e.g. injury or traffic.
 A walkover result will only be adjusted in exceptional circumstances.

 Why enable push notifications?

-When accessing Sportch through an iOS or Android app you must enable push notifications to be notified of key match-up activity.
+When accessing Sportch through the app you must enable push notifications to be notified of key match-up activity.